mrzool/good-writing/README.md

-# good-writing
+# The Rules of Good Writing

-Rules of good writing from The Sense of Style by Steven Pinker
+Rules of good writing from *The Sense of Style* by Steven Pinker.